What does “Oath Ceremony” mean?

-Congratulations — your naturalization interview was successful and you've been scheduled for your Oath of Allegiance ceremony.
+Good newsYour naturalization interview was approved and your Oath of Allegiance ceremony has been scheduled.
 This is the final step to becoming a U.S. citizen.

 Attend the oath ceremony with your appointment notice, green card, and any foreign passport.
 You will surrender your green card and receive a Certificate of Naturalization.